pilot-z/pilot-z/README.md

 — I care a lot about my own image.

-— I love Green lanterns or the flash, YJ, JLI, JLA, doom patrol, JLE, and much more![I’m obsessed with DC ]

 —  I’m awkward as shit.
 I’m socially awkward and get overwhelmed really easily, also sensitive.